architects4j/payara-fastlane-labs/challenge-rest.md

 You were recently hired by a small company Acme Store.
 The company is new to the online world and they have a technical team that want to evaluate what a Java service would look like in case they wanted to start an e-commerce.

-You were given the task to create a sample webservice using Java programming language, and based on the JAX-RS specification.
+Your first task is to create a sample webservice using Java programming language, and based on the JAX-RS specification.
 They will evaluate whether they should move foward using Java technologies, using your MVP as a starting point.
 They've heard of MicroProfile and are interested in a solution with Payara Micro.

 ### Goals